 Intense pulsed light or IPL employs the use of high-intensity light produced by a flash lamp.
 Unlike lasers which are monochromatic, IPLs are polychromatic and their wavelength varies between 500 nm and 1200 nm.
 With the aid of filters, the lower part of the spectrum is filtered out resulting in red and infrared light that penetrates deep into the skin.

 It is also highly absorbed by melanin which is present in hair and skin.
 The absorption of light by melanin leads to an increase in temperature.
 The increase over a certain limit can lead to thermal destruction of hair and dermal base cells, which are the cells responsible for producing hair – thus, IPL hair removal.

-Under normal circumstances all the hair follicles are not active.
-Further, it is only the active hair follicles that are affected by IPL.
+Under normal circumstances, not all hair follicles are active at the same time.
+Furthermore, it is only the active hair follicles that are affected by IPL.
 The treatment does not lead to the permanent removal of hair.
-However, it offers permanent reduction in the total number of existing hair.
-IPLs are not very effective on white or very light blonde hair due to lack of sufficient melanin.
+However, it offers a permanent reduction in the total number of existing hair.
+IPLs are not very effective on white or very light blonde hair due to a lack of sufficient melanin.

 IPL treatment has proved to be a success in medical and cosmetic practice with more and more people opting for it because of the efficiency and affordability involved.
-Visit britishlasers.com for insider knowledge and industry tips.
+Visit our blog or check out our laser machines and other products for insider knowledge and industry tips.